 Today, you explore the beautiful Gokyo valley.
-Hike up to Gokyo Ri (5360m) from where you can have a bird’s eye view of the astonishing Gokyo valley, along with a breathtaking vista of Mt Everest (8848m) and Makalu (8481m).
+Hike up to Gokyo Ri (5360m), from where you can have a bird’s eye view of the spectacular Gokyo valley, along with a breathtaking vista of Mt Everest (8848m) and Makalu (8481m).
 After, climb down to Gokyo village and rest for the evening.
 Overnight at a lodge.
-Breakfast, Lunch Dinner Included.
+Breakfast, Lunch Dinner are Included.

 Day 10- Gokyo to Thangnak (5330m)

 From Gokyo, you will descend to Dragnag and ascend to the foot of Cho-La Pass in Thangnak.
 A picturesque view of Chola Peak (6089m) and Kangchung Peak (6063m) stays throughout the way.
 Overnight in a tented camp in Thangnak.

 Day 12: Thangnak- Cho-La Pass –Lobuche (4910m)

 Trek through brutal blowing wind and snowy paths, accompanied by the views of Ama Dablam (6812m) and Cholatse (6440m), en route to Lobuche.
 Trek past the foot of Cho-La Pass, then ascend those steep paths to cross the pass.
 After Cho-La Pass, descend to Dzongla form, where you climb the easy and short trail to Lobuche.
 Overnight at tented Camp.
 Breakfast, Lunch Dinner are Included.